-At each occurrence, alluvium (fluvial) or fine-grained sediments (turbidites) overbank deposits are deposited on the domain starting from the channel to the maximal distant.
+At each occurrence, alluvium (fluvial) or fine-grained sediments (turbidites) levee and overbank deposits are deposited on the domain starting from the channel to the maximal distant.
+If option used, a draping (fluvial) or pelagic (turbidites) constant thickness could be deposited before overbank sediments (See Draping / Pelagic Intensity parameter below).
 In turbidites environments:

 - overspill levees are deposited leading in dissymmetrical levee heights.
-The super elevation intensity is calculated according the channel velocity and the sediment concentration. - a pelagic constant thickness is deposited before overbank sediments (See Pelagic Intensity parameter below).
+The super elevation intensity is calculated according the channel velocity and the sediment concentration.

-- Channel Fill (turbidites)
+- Ghost Migration (turbidites)

-While Channel Fill is deposited there is apparently no migration.
+While Ghost Migration is active, there is no more levee/overbank deposits nor pelagic.
+The channel stops its migration.
 Within the model however, a ghost migration is computed which will be used to set the new location of the channel after changing the aggradation mode.
-This is the way "migration by avulsion" is modeled.
-Note that no levee lithofacies is deposited while Channel Fill process.
+This is the way to mimic an "avulsion by migration" but this process is absolutely not natural.